It appears to be Groundhog Day here at Work From Home Watchdog.

 The product names are all similar in some way.
 The videos are lengthy and similar in style.
 And they always give the main actors a “normal guy” sounding name.

 There are also further signs of concern if you click the link to watch the Quantum Ad Code video on YouTube:

 Publisher: OM OM

 Checking out other videos by the same publisher, there are a further 28 videos for similar-looking products.

 Quantum Ad Code Summary

-It’s very difficult to review a product that is almost identical to another, but the facts and connections must be laid bare.
+It’s very difficult to review a product that is almost identical to another, but the facts and connections are clearly there for all to see.

-The Quantum Ad Code is one of a number of connected scam products, and you should not invest a single penny into the program.
+The Quantum Ad Code is one of a number of connected products that have all been exposed across the internet as deceptive scams.

 Do you have any experience with the Quantum Ad Code?
 If so I would love to hear all about it in the comments section below.